Sciaridae ssp.

 Although most active during the colder months, they can attack throughout the year.
 Fungus Gnats are in search of a dark, moist breeding ground to lay their eggs.
 There are three main ways for the Gnats to enter your home - most will enter the home through open windows or doors, but a few will be in the soil already.
 When purchasing a new plant from a store, always be sure to replace the top 3cm (2 inches) with a fresh batch of compost to eliminate introducing new critters.
 The final way is via a transplant when compost is used from a poorly-stored bag.
 When hoarding soil for later use, keep the lid tightly enclosed in a dark, dry location - a great example would be in a garage or shed.

-Although the plants may be seen on the foliage, their larvae will only attack the roots and soil fungi.
-Although smaller infestations won't affect established plants, large numbers in one pot may cause a reduction of roots which in turn can cause yellowing leaves (rare).
+Although the plants may be seen on the foliage, their larvae will only attack the top layer of moist soil, especially if it's made up of organic matter (like bark, coir, etc.).
+Although smaller infestations won't affect established plants, large numbers in one pot may cause a decline of health with seedlings.

 Plants - Most plants will be affected, especially with those located in dark settings.
 A continuation of moist soil will also promote an attack, as they thrive best in dark, humid environments with poor soil aeration.
 They'll rarely attack plants that require dry soil, for example, cacti or succulents.
 In some cases, they'll also feed off the nectar of flowering plants, spreading potential diseases across your plant collection.